andreiduca/slim-validation/README.md

 Notice the parameters you can use at your own disposal.
 Use your imagination!

-In the demo HTML I only added a colored border and a colored error message after each input to highlight the status of each input:
+In the demo HTML I only added a colored border and error message after each input to highlight the status:

 ```
 input.next('span').remove();